Last updated January 2023 | Contact | Privacy Policy

 Table 3 - Occupations of the Didsbury Jews -1891-1914

 There is also a marked difference between the occupations of the Didsbury Jewish groups.
 The vast majority of Sephardim were cotton shipping merchants whereas a diversity of occupations, including professions, is evident amongst the Ashkenazim (see Table 3).
 Although I found no professional status amongst the Didsbury Jews from the directory and census data in 1891, by 1914 there were two physicians, one surgeon, one solicitor, one barrister and two engineers, all of whom were Ashkenazi Jews.
 Kirsten Beach has confirmed that the one solicitor cited, Frederick Oppenheim, practiced at the law firm Vaudrey, Oppenheim and Mellor on Oxford Street (Slater’s Directories 1903 and 1911) and it seems his father, Siegmund, was also connected to the firm as Justice of the Peace.
-To the Ashkenazim, it seems the security of professional status would have held more value over business prosperity since it cannot be taken from them through persecution from which their ancestors had previously fled.
+For many Ashkenazim in Didsbury, professional status appears to have been valued as a form of long-term security - something that could not be easily taken away through antisemitic policies or upheaval, unlike a business.
+While Sephardim also faced persecution in various parts of the world, the Ashkenazi experience in Eastern Europe may have made this emphasis on secure professions especially meaningful.
 For those unable to afford the educational qualifications leading to a professional career, various businesses were established besides merchants.
 Mr 'A’s' father, for instance, built a successful retailing chain of men’s-wear retailers from 1905 which grew to nearly thirty branches nationwide.

-Divisions between the Didsbury Sephardi and Ashkenazi Jews are most evident in the separate synagogal provision in South Manchester.
-The Withington Congregation of Spanish and Portuguese Jews (est. 1904) on Mauldeth Road catered for the Sephardi congregation whilst the South Manchester Synagogue (est. 1872) which moved to Wilbraham Road in 1913 from All Saints, catered for the Ashkenazim.
-Similar segregation patterns were also found in the Jewish cemetery.
-The Sephardic graves are located at the back of the graveyard whereas the Ashkenazic and Manchester Reform synagogue graves are close to the entrance gates and the prayer chapel.
+Divisions between the Didsbury Sephardi and Ashkenazi Jews are most evident in the separate synagogal provisions in South Manchester.
+The Withington Congregation of Spanish and Portuguese Jews (est. 1904) on Mauldeth Road catered to the Sephardi community, while the South Manchester Synagogue (est. 1872), which moved from All Saints to Wilbraham Road in 1913, served the Ashkenazim.
+This segregation extends to the Jewish cemetery, where each congregation has its own plots.
+The Manchester Reform congregation plots are located closest to the entrance gates and the prayer chapel, followed by the South Manchester (Ashkenazi) section, with the Maurice Mesrie (Sephardic) graves situated at the back.

 Data on residential patterns supports Price’s finding (1984) that the Sephardim clustered in the prestigious Palatine Road.
 This was particularly evident during the years 1910-1914 when an influx of Sephardim settled there.
-Solomon Arditti, a maternal uncle of Elias Canetti, for instance, moved to ‘The Rossett’ at number 123 during this time where young Canetti lived with him for a short period.
+Solomon Arditti, a maternal uncle of Elias Canetti, for instance, moved from Cairnfieild, 124 Barlow Moor Rd in 1913 to 'The Rossett', 123 Palatine Road.
 House sale transactions were also frequently made between the same group of Jews.
-Directory data shows that Arditti sold his house at 124 Barlow Moor Road to David Manashee and bought ‘The Rossett’ mansion from Joseph Smouha - all three being Sephardi Jews.
-Likewise, Ernest Horkheimer sold his ‘Holly Royd’ mansion at 30 Palatine Rd between 1891-95 to Gustav Behrens - both were Ashkenazi Jews.
-Mr and Mrs 'A' stressed that although they are themselves of a ‘mixed marriage’ (Mr 'A' an Ashkenazi and Mrs 'A' a Sephardi), intermarriage was unusual during their parents’ generation and social divisions between the two groups was marked.
+Directory data shows that Solomon Arditti sold Cairnfieild on Barlow Moor Road to David Manashee and bought ‘The Rossett’ on Palatine Road from Joseph Smouha - all three being Sephardi Jews.
+Likewise, Ernest Horkheimer sold his ‘Holly Royde’ mansion at 30 Palatine Rd between 1891-95 to Gustav Behrens - both were Ashkenazi Jews.
+Mr. and Mrs. 'A' emphasized that although they are in a ‘mixed marriage’ - Mr. 'A' being Ashkenazi and Mrs. 'A' Sephardi - such unions were uncommon in their parents' generation.
+During that time, social divisions between the two groups were pronounced.

 Assimilation into mainstream